-It's Crunch-Time for Greece's Party of Neo-Nazi Thugs
+It's crunch-time for Greece's party of neo-Nazi thugs.

 Left-wing rapper and anti-fascist Pavlos Fissas, aka Killah P, who was murdered in Athens last night

-The same sources allege that a group of police officers at the scene did nothing to stop what was happening—according to the left-wing Athens-based website Left.gr, police told onlookers that they could not intervene because the assailants were “too numerous.”
+The same sources allege that a group of police officers at the scene did nothing to stop what was happening – according to the left-wing Athens-based website Left.gr, police told onlookers that they could not intervene because the assailants were “too numerous”.
 The attacker was eventually arrested by an officer and his car was taken away.
-Two hundred antifascists gathered at the scene later, and calls for protest marches all around Greece were put out.
+Two hundred anti-fascists gathered at the scene later, and calls for protest marches all around Greece were put out.

-As far as Golden Dawn violence goes, this was an extreme incident, but not an isolated one.
+As far as Golden Dawn violence goes, this was an extreme incident but not an isolated one.
 There seems to have been a resurgence in Golden Dawn attacks of late, to the extent that you wonder if this is a calculated strategy to escalate tensions between the far-right party and its political opponents.
 Late last Thursday night, 30 Greek Communist Party (KKE) members were putting up posters in the streets of Perama, when a group of 50 masked individuals wearing Golden Dawn insignia attacked them with iron bars and wooden sticks with nails through them.
-Nine KKE members were hospitalized.
+Nine KKE members were hospitalised.

 The scene of the murder.
 Photo via.